aeoncl/Tachyon/README.md

  - Multiple Points of Presence (showing all your logged in sessions)
  - E2E encryption (kinda, no client validation)
  - Vocal messages
- - Group dms (they appear when someone else talks in them)

 ## What's next
  - Photo sharing
  - Contact management (Add, remove, etc)